 This fairly new designer dog breed is a medium-sized pooch with puppies that will have a curly or wavy coat.
 There are no guarantees that this Poodle mix will be low shedding, as it mainly comes from their Poodle parentage.
 They are highly intelligent but could have a strong herding instinct that you may need to keep under control.
 On the whole, they are one of the dog breeds that make a great family dog.

 The perfect Poodle mix for owners who live in apartments, the Maltese Poodle combination produces a small dog that is fast becoming one of the most popular mixed breeds.

-Although the puppies and adults are active and energetic, they do not require a lot of exercise.
-Just a quick run around will suffice!
+Although the puppies and adults are active and energetic, they do not require a lot of exercises.
+Just a quick run-around will suffice!
 Thanks to their Poodle parent, they do not shed very much.
-They make excellent watch dogs and will readily bark.
+They make excellent watchdogs and will readily bark.
 However, this can become a problem if you live in an apartment block with noise restrictions, or if you have sensitive neighbors.

 The Terrier Poodle mix, also known as the Terridoodle, is the combination of a Terrier and Poodle.
 In this case, the particular terrier breed is the Australian Terrier.

 The appearance of this Poodle mix is variable.
 For example, they can have black or brown noses.
 Some care is needed for their personality.
 Because of their Terrier heritage, you will need to supervise them around young children.